 We think consolidation in the retail brokerage industry during the last 10 years has decreased competitive pressures in that business, and the roughly 40% of Schwab's revenues related to asset management further contribute to the company's competitive advantage.
 We're also impressed with management's operating discipline over time and believe that Schwab is positioned to prosper even in a more competitive environment.
 Schwab is yet another financial firm suffering from the low-interest-rate environment.
 However, a return of money market fund fees as well as an increase in net interest margin could drive rates higher, which would result in a nice earnings rebound.
 Trading at a decent discount to our fair value estimate, Schwab, in our opinion, is a reasonably priced growth stock with upside potential in a more favorable economic environment.

 If you'd like to track and analyze the stocks mentioned above, click here to create a watch list.
 Then simply click "continue," name your watch list, and click "done."
 (If this link does not work, please register with Morningstar.com--registration is free--or sign in if you're already a member, and try again.)
 This will allow you to save and monitor these holdings within our Portfolio Manager.

 More Quarter-End Outlook Articles

-Jim Sinegal has a position in the following securities mentioned above: BLK, AIG.
+Jim Sinegal has a position in the following securities mentioned above: BLK.
 Find out about Morningstar’s editorial policies.